Editor’s Note: I updated this post on June 7, 2021 to make it a bit more accurate.

 Rather that determination turns on whether the Plaintiff has a privacy interest in the phone line.
 While the Court in Bank actually got to the right analysis on its own, the circuitous route it took to get there lead it to expand some existing case law in favor of the Plaintiff and resulted in a thoroughly analyzed ruling—one that unfortunately expands the rights of incidental call recipients.

-On the plus side, however, Plaintiff was forced to provide a supplemental declaration—relied on to some degree by the court—to the effect that he spends 1/3 of his time at his mother’s house.
+On the plus side, however, Plaintiff explained in an opposition filing—relied on to some degree by the court— that he spends 1/3 of his time at his mother’s house.
 So, the argument goes, he wasn’t truly just a random recipient of a call that Friday afternoon, but a 1/3 user of the phone line.
 Maybe.

 Read narrowly, therefore, Bank only holds that a customary user of the phone with a 1/3 interest in the line potentially has standing—the Court did acknowledge a question of fact on the issue.